Capital Risk Management: 3 Steps to Avoid Significant Losses

 Three steps are required (along with a new resource) to create a successful capital risk management implementation strategy—but the money will be well spent.

 Too many risk assessments focus on the number and strength of controls.
 Legacy thinking purports a reassurance that with hundreds of controls, we must be safe.
-This approach will be discouraged as 2019 slides into 2020.
 Good cyber management and preparedness starts with a discussion of the threat, followed by what controls help mitigate the threat.
 This methodology allows us to stop inventorying all the controls and instead, focus on controls that mitigate each threat.
 When applied to banking operations and market risks, a focused analysis on key controls rather than a broad discussion on every control is expected.

 Threats do not occur in a vacuum.
 Credit losses start with poor underwriting (an operational risk), and a significant cyber breach will affect reputation and worst case, an organization’s liquidity.
 The dollars at risk for the top 20 or so threats are the start of the process, not the end.
 The full scenarios should be mapped, gross impacts measured, and net impact either accepted, mitigated (i.e., add more controls) or transferred (add more insurance).
 Not knowing the net financial impact is gambling with the franchise and ultimately, your career.

 The top down capital in risk programs is not sufficiently linked to the bottom up threat and risk assessments.
 Tightening the integration, between threats and risk assessments, should provide more security and competitive advantages.
-If we are holding excess capital above the potential impact of major risks, we are missing an opportunity to deal with top threat—namely cyber, fintech, and unpredictable regulatory change.
+Are we holding excess capital above the potential impact of major risks?
+If so, we are missing an opportunity to deal with top threat—namely cyber, fintech, and unpredictable regulatory change.